 Remortgaging can help you save money on your monthly repayments, raise the money to pay off some existing debts or fund something like a home improvement project.
 It’s not suitable for everyone though.
 We explain when it's an option, what happens, the process you go through and the costs you may incur below.

 What Does Remortgage Mean?

-Remortgaging is the process of switching from one mortgage lender to another but staying in the same property.
+To remortgage means to switch from one mortgage lender to another but stay in the same property.
 The most common time to remortgage is when your current product has come to its end.